matloff/omsi/README.md

 A program to convert content of students' answer to hexadecimal for grading.

 Client.py
 Main function Client side.
-This function connect to the server, it allows students to cache username and email for easy submission of files to the server.
+This function connect to the server, it allows students to cache username and e-mail for easy submission of files to the server.

 ClientGlobals.py
 Global variables client side.

 ClientRoutines.py
 A set of routines relevant to the client.
-The routines include file transfer from Client to Server, file transfer from Server to Client, a "log in"/authentication system requiring students to input their email addresses for authentication.
+The routines include file transfer from Client to Server, file transfer from Server to Client, a "log in"/authentication system requiring students to input their e-mail addresses for authentication.

 ExampleScriptClientSide.py
 A sample script on how to use Client interface.